 When it comes down to it, there is no big fight.
 People (guilty as charged) are pitching it as quality vs quantity because it creates a hubbub and gets people talking.
 But content marketing is about the right quantity of quality content for your audience.

-All content marketing should be good quality.
+All content marketing should be good quality, meaning you should know how to write and how to edit like a pro.
 But sometimes it will serve you to pay for truly high-quality content.
 This is the kind of content that continues to grow in reach long after you've stopped sharing it on social media; content that people would pay for; and content that leaves them quite literally asking for more.

 Other times, getting short-from, accurate, long-tail keyword content out the door quickly will serve you better.
 When all is said and done, it's not about which throws the biggest punch - it's about which will hit your personas right between the eyes.